Will I lose business without a website?

-Many business go without a website because they perceive it as an extravagant expense.
+Many businesses go without a website because they perceive it as an extravagant expense.
 Other forms of advertising (particularly traditional ones) can seriously start to add up when you are totally reliant on them for business.
-Once a website is setup and established it is an extremely effective marketing tool.
-I get all my work from my website, I don’t do any form of paid advertising (no PPC either).
+Once a website is set up and established it is an extremely useful marketing tool.
+I get all my work from my website; I don’t do any form of paid advertising (no PPC either).

 What are the options for businesses who want a website?